Course Catalogue

 Lect: 3.

-Prerequisites: Multivariable calculus, linear algebra, C++ programming proficiency.
+Prerequisites: multivariable calculus, linear algebra, C++ programming proficiency.
 COMS W4156 recommended.

 Theory and practice of physics-based animation algorithms, including animated clothing, hair, smoke, water, collisions, impact, and kitchen sinks.
 Topics covered: Integration of ordinary differential equations, formulation of physical models, treatment of discontinuities including collisions/contact, animation control, constrained Lagrangian Mechanics, friction/dissipation, continuum mechanics, finite elements, rigid bodies, thin shells, discretization of Navier-Stokes equations.
 General education requirement: quantitative and deductive reasoning (QUA).